jimmykallhagen/Nordix/README.md

 ## **Nordix Performance**
 - Aims to provide the most optimized system attainable
-- Performance first, no compromise - But
-- Performance should not negatively affect function or appearance
+- Performance first, no compromise - But, Performance should not negatively affect function or appearance
 - Everything in the system is carefully weighed between performance and function